 Writing is Live celebrates the diversity and strength of new theatrical voices while simultaneously exploring the meaning of text in performance.
 Performance writing may take forms complete and incomplete, narrative and imagistic, compact or durational, so the festival stresses and plays with the idea of the Live, allowing the development and evolution of new work in conversation with the writer, directors, actors, designers, and audience.
 All are collaborators in the exciting life of the new performance script.

+Take a tour through the history of the festival.
 A glimpse through the archive of past Writing is Live Seasons reveals the depth of talent and variety of interests that our students have.

 The festival (formerly the New Plays Festival) is made possible through support from an endowed fund for the Adele Kellenberg Seaver ’49 Professorship in Literary Arts.
 Every year, the festival presents a combonation of readings and workshop productions of new plays by graduate theatre artists from Brown and one or more productions by undergraduate Writing for Performance concentrators.
 The plays are acted and directed by students in the Brown/Trinity M.F.A. program, Brown University’s undergraduate programs, and the community at large.